KevinGay/KGMatrix/README.md

    leverrier(self)

-       Use Leverrier's method to fid the characteristic polynomial of a matrix.
+       Use Leverrier's method to find the characteristic polynomial of a matrix.

    meanVector(self)